GSA/digitalgov.gov/content/posts/2015-09-18-success-spotlight-challenge-takes-students-biomedicine-to-next-level.md

 ---
+url: /2015/09/18/success-spotlight-challenge-takes-students-biomedicine-to-next-level/
 date: 2015-09-18 10:00:44 -0400
-title: 'Success Spotlight\: Challenge Takes Students, Biomedicine to Next Level'
+title: 'Success Spotlight: Challenge Takes Students, Biomedicine to Next Level'
 summary: ' Leaders in the biomedical field will applaud a team of student researchers October 9 for developing a potentially lifesaving device in response to a competition published on Challenge.gov in March.
 The accolades come a day after the website, a no-cost platform for federal agencies to publish and'
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
   - Challenges
 tag: